thompson-tomo/FluentStorage/README.md

 * Implements [in-memory and on-disk versions](https://github.com/robinrodricks/FluentStorage/wiki/Standard-Storage) of all the abstractions, therefore you can develop fast on a local machine or use vendor-free serverless implementations for parts of your application.

-* Implements [data transformation sinks](https://github.com/robinrodricks/FluentStorage/wiki/Data-Transformation) for encryption and compression.

-* Provides asynchronous API for all methods.
+* API is exclusively asynchronous.

-* Attempts to enforce idential behavior on all implementations of storage interfaces to the smallest details possible.
+* API has identical behavior across all storage providers as far as possible.